ycheuk/castle_suspense/README.txt

 How to Run the Game:
 ────────────────────
-To play, simply run the main.py file in Python.
+To play, simply run the main.py file in Python by entering ```python main.py``` into the terminal.
+Make sure Python is properly installed on your device.

 Reading the tutorial is recommended to understand the mechanics of this mystery game, and reading the commands is also helpful in assisting you to progress throughout the game.

 It is HIGHLY recommended to play this game in a big terminal window (mainly so you can see the map in one sitting).